fieldtrip/website/tutorial/mvpa_light.md

     load dataIC_LP

-To get started, we investigate whether we can discriminate between the three classes FIC, FC, and IC, using the average activity in the 0.5-0.7 s interval.
+To get started, we investigate whether we can discriminate between the three classes FIC, FC, and IC, using the average activity in the 0.5-0.7 s post-stimulus interval.

 After this, we will focus on two out of the three classes, namely FIC vs FC, and we will investigate the following questions:

 * At *what times* ('when') in a trial can one discriminate between FIC and FC?
 * At *which sensor locations* ('where') can one discriminate between FIC and FC?
-* Which representations that discriminate between FIC and FC [*generalise across time*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/))?
+* Which representations that discriminate between FIC and FC [*generalise across time*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)?

 Note that the classification is performed for a single subject using single trials.
-To make sure that the MVPA-Light functions are in the MATLAB path, call

-    startup_MVPA_Light

 ## Classification in the 0.5-0.7 s interval

 We will use `ft_timelockstatistics` to determine the classification accuracy between the three classes FIC, FC, and IC.
-As features, we will use the average activity in the 0.5-0.7 s interval.
-This yields 149 features for the classifier, one for each MEG channel, to try to differentiate between FIC, FC, and IC trials.
+As features, the average activity in each MEG channel in the the 0.5-0.7 s interval is used.
+In each trial, this yields 149 features for the classifier, one feature per MEG channel.
 Let us first determine the number of trials in each class:

     nFIC = numel(dataFIC_LP.trial);
     nFC = numel(dataFC_LP.trial);